LethalCompanyModding/Enhancer/README.md

 ## Changelog

-See Changes.md for a complete list of changes from patch to patch
+See CHANGELOG.md for a complete list of changes from patch to patch

 ## Downloading

-Download from the releases section and check out the tags section for tagged versions of interest that weren't given a stand alone release
+See the link by the repo description to download this mod from the Thunderstore.

 ## How to contact me